-3.3 Water masses and Stratification
+3.3 Water masses and stratification

-Internal tides are sensitive to ocean stratification and such stratification is susceptible to be modified at ENSO time scales because of temperature and salinity anomalies of the different water masses entering the Solomon Sea (Melet et al., 2013).
-Because the internal tide propagates mainly in the meridional direction across the central Solomon Sea (e.g. section 4), the section at 154°E is used to investigate and validate the water mass characteristics, and to illustrate the corresponding stratification changes in different ENSO conditions.
+Internal tides are sensitive to ocean stratification and such stratification is susceptible to be modified at ENSO timescales because of temperature and salinity anomalies of the different water masses entering the Solomon Sea (Melet et al., 2013).
+Because the internal tide propagates mainly in the meridional direction across the central Solomon Sea (e.g., Sect.
+4), the section at 154° E is used to investigate and validate the water mass characteristics and to illustrate the corresponding stratification changes in different ENSO conditions.

 First, the averaged salinity section from the 3-year R36Td is compared with that of the long-term CARS climatology (Fig. 4a, b).
-Our model with tides shows a good positioning of the maximum salinity of the SPTW waters (σ{θ} =24.5 kg m-3, z~150 m), and of the minimum of salt of the AAIW waters (z~800m) (e.g. section 1).
+Our model with tides shows a good positioning of the maximum salinity of the SPTW waters ($\sigma\theta = 24.5 \,\mathrm{kg}\,\mathrm{m}^{-3}$, $z \sim 150\,\mathrm{m}$) and the minimum of salt of the AAIW waters ($z \sim 800\,\mathrm{m}$) (e.g., Sect.
+1).

 To illustrate the role of the ENSO cycle in the vertical heaving of this mean structure, the salinity anomalies for El Niño and La Niña periods from R36Td are calculated with reference to the complete period (Fig. 4c, d).
-The main changes in salinity concern the first 500 m below the surface, and particularly the upper thermocline waters ($23.3 < \sigma\theta < 25.7$ kg m-3).
-These interannual salinity anomalies are consistent with large scale variability due to the effect of the anomalous wind stress curl that develops at ENSO timescales in the area by strongly pulling up (down) the thermocline during El Niño (La Niña), and from Rossby wave propagation forced by the anomalous Ekman pumping (Melet et al., 2013).
+The main changes in salinity concern the first 500 m below the surface and particularly the upper thermocline waters (23.3 < $\sigma\theta < 25.7\,\mathrm{kg\,m^{-3}}$).
+These interannual salinity anomalies are consistent with large-scale variability due to the effect of the anomalous wind stress curl that develops at ENSO timescales in the area by strongly pulling up (down) the thermocline during El Niño (La Niña) and from Rossby wave propagation forced by the anomalous Ekman pumping (Melet et al., 2013).